NoodleOfDeath/readless/README.md

 - [x] Automated summarization of news articles in various consumption lengths
 - [x] Basic MVP of web and mobile UI that can fetch results and view different length summaries
-- [ ] Add newsletter on web app for users to receive email progress updates
+- [x] Add newsletter on web app for users to receive email progress updates

 ### v1.1.0

-- [ ] Onboarding carousel
+- [ ] Onboarding carousel for mobile app
+- [ ] Onboarding guide for web app
 - [ ] Basic settings/preferences
 - [ ] Minor UI touch ups
 - [ ] Metrics gathering (you won't notice this other than a popup asking if you'd like to opt out)

 ### v1.2.0

-- [ ] User account registration/login
+- [ ] User account registration/login + third-party login support
 - [ ] Improved pipelines/webscraping backend article generation (not noticeable other than fewer garbage articles that say "Okay, I'll try to be better" or something)

 ### v1.3.0

 - [ ] Add support for interactions such as likes, dislikes, shares, reposts, and following other users
+- [ ] Add support for users to provide feedback about articles
+- [ ] Add support for users to flag articles as false, low-quality, etc.
+- [ ] Bounty/training/feedback program will play an important role in the loyalty and beta test programs

 ### v1.3.1